MicrosoftDocs/win32/desktop-src/wic/-wic-codec-wiccreateimagingfactory-proxy.md

 ## Remarks

-This function is a helper for creating a WIC factory for explicit DLL linking that was needed for Windows XP.
-In normal usage, you would just use **[**CoCreateInstance**](/windows/win32/wic/-wic-api#class-factories)** instead as it's always included in all newer versions of Windows.
+This function is a helper for creating a WIC factory for explicit DLL linking, which was needed for Windows XP.
+In normal usage, you would use [**CoCreateInstance**](/windows/win32/api/combaseapi/nf-combaseapi-cocreateinstance) instead (see [WIC API class factories](/windows/win32/wic/-wic-api#class-factories)), since that's always included in all newer versions of Windows.

 ## Requirements